 Sailing on.
-I lead the bands for Pump House Clog Morris, Watford Circle Dance and Eclectic Musicians, a U3A music performance study group for players of any instrument.
-I play accordion in the Friday Folk and DanseHerts bands, clarinet in small ensembles and in Northwood Headquarters Royal Naval Volunteer Band, and an increasing amount of recorder music in various groups.
+I lead the bands for Pump House Clog Morris, Watford Circle Dance and The Biscotti Band, a U3A group specialising in Tea Dance and Palm Court music.
+I play accordion in the Friday Folk and DanseHerts bands, clarinet in Northwood Headquarters Royal Naval Volunteer Band and in Watford Community Orchestra, and recorders in early music groups.

 CLM - Classical and Light Music Performance Club.
 I enjoy playing world folk music on accordion and sometimes on recorder or clarinet and much of my creative output is folk-influenced.
 In Watford and its surrounds there are many folk clubs, open mics and other opportunities to play.
 But for my more classically-oriented pieces the outlets are limited although my many kind friends in the folk world seem to welcome almost whatever I play.
 And there is certainly a discussion to be had about where one musical genre ends and another begins.

 turn-and-turn about format.
 At a singaround event one evening in 2014 it

 occurred to me that a similar format for classical players would be nice.

 I visualised something like the musical salons and soirée s